Teaching English as a Second Language

 All trainings now held ONLINE only

-Due to the COIVD-19 Pandemic, all one-week TESOL courses this Summer are in an online format only.
+Due to ongoing challenges with COVID-19, Fall 2021 workshops will be in an online format only.
 We will be holding them via Zoom.
-While we would prefer a face-to-face format, we are committed to providing you with a quality, engaging instruction!
+While we would prefer a face-to-face format, we are committed to providing you with quality, engaging instruction!

 Please email us at firstname.lastname@example.org if you have specific questions.